 Machalilla National Park: Isla de la Plata (Ecuador)

-Machalilla National Park is a protected area situated along the Pacific coast of western Ecuador.
-It incorporates beaches, fog forest, dry forest, small islands and two larger islands: Isla Salango and Isla de la Plata.
+Machalilla National Park is a protected area along western Ecuador's Pacific coast.
+It incorporates beaches, fog forests, dry forests, small islands, and two larger islands: Isla Salango and Isla de la Plata.
 Many of the large mammals in the park are regionally and locally endangered.

 Machalilla National Park

-Machalilla National Park is a protected area situated along the Pacific coast of western Ecuador.
-Established in 1979, it incorporates beaches, fog forests, dry forests, small islands and two larger islands: Isla Salango and Isla de la Plata.
+Machalilla National Park is a protected area along western Ecuador's Pacific coast.
+Established in 1979, it incorporates beaches, fog forests, dry forests, small islands, and two larger islands: Isla Salango and Isla de la Plata.

-The National Park covers approximately 75,000 ha (185,000 acres) in Manabí Province near Puerto López and the rural parish of Machalilla, a small fishing village in the vicinity.
-The area is diverse and consists of three different areas: the north sector, the south sector, and the Isla de la Plata.
+The National Park covers approximately 75,000 ha (185,000 acres) in Manabí Province near Puerto López and the rural parish of Machalilla, a small fishing village.
+The diverse area consists of three different regions: the North sector, the South sector, and the Isla de la Plata.

 Machalilla National Park is part of the Tumbes-Chocó-Magdalena hotspot.
-Wildlife includes armadillos, two species of monkeys and birds of more than 270 species.
+Wildlife includes armadillos, two monkey species, and more than 270 species of birds.
 Many of the large mammals in the park are regionally and locally endangered.

-The forest toward the coast becomes dry scrub where vegetation is scrubby and stunted.
-Species of flora includes cactus, such as candelabra cactus, and the most representative trees belong to the families: Mimosaceae and Capparidaceae.
-In the riparian forest are clusters of bamboo and cane as well as large trees (Ficus spp.)
+The forest toward the coast becomes dry scrub, where vegetation is scrubby and stunted.
+Species of flora include cacti, such as candelabra cactus, and the most representative trees belong to the families of Mimosaceae and Capparidaceae.
+In the riparian forest are clusters of bamboo, cane, and large trees (Ficus spp.)

-There are some human populations inside the park which have areas of subsistence farming and livestock.
+Some human populations inside the park have subsistence farming and livestock areas.
 The inhabitants are mainly engaged in fishing.
-However, in many cases, tourism holds high importance for the local economy.
+However, tourism holds high importance for the local economy in many cases.

 The remnants around the park are embedded in a matrix of disturbed areas, dominated by maize, banana, sugarcane and cattle pastures.
-Machalilla National Park has been threatened by a number of factors, including deforestation, commercial fishing, poaching and the ecological impact of the tourist industry.
+Several factors, including deforestation, commercial fishing, poaching and the ecological impact of the tourist industry, have threatened Machalilla National Park.

 In 1991, The Nature Conservancy, the United States Agency for International Development, and a group of partner organizations across Latin America and the Caribbean began contributing funds for conservation as part of the Parks in Peril (PiP) program.